Doctors Note Logo

 If yes, the supplement may be the cause.

-If you're experiencing additional symptoms beyond just color change — such as odor, itching, or discomfort — it's worth taking a few minutes to use a free symptom checker to help determine whether your symptoms warrant a doctor's visit and what questions to ask during your appointment.
+If you're experiencing additional symptoms beyond just color change — such as odor, itching, or discomfort — you can quickly check your symptoms with a free AI tool that helps clarify whether you should see a doctor right away and what questions to ask during your visit.

 The Role of Diet and Hydration